-In my own personal portfolio, I have about 13 stocks and at no point I would be comfortable owning beyond 15 stocks.
-While it is hard to comment on what should be the minimum number of stocks, I do believe there is no point owning a large number of stocks in your portfolio.
+I have about 13 stocks in my own personal portfolio, and at no point, I would be comfortable owning beyond 15 stocks.
+While it is hard to comment on the minimum number of stocks, I believe there is no point in owning a large number of stocks in your portfolio.
 When I say large, I have a figure of over 20 in my mind.

 16.5 – Final Conclusion